usaid-cs/yesterday-i-learned/random.md

 - The [Polsby-Popper Test](https://en.wikipedia.org/wiki/Polsby-Popper_Test) quantifies [how messed up gerrymandering is](https://reason.com/archives/2018/03/27/gerrymandering-is-out-of-control).
 First you draw the smallest circle that contains an area.
 Then you calculate the percentage coverage of the circle by that area.
 The more messed up gerrymandering is, the lower this coverage.
 - Where's Wally becomes [Where's Waldo](https://en.wikipedia.org/wiki/Where%27s_Wally%3F) in North America.
 - [Hacker news looks shockingly like the first Reddit layout.](https://web.archive.org/web/20051029165515/http://www.reddit.com)
-- [The earth wire in a UK plug is meant to have more slack than the live and neutral wires](https://www.youtube.com/watch?v=UEfP1OKKz_Q), so that when you yank the plug out, the earth wire is more likely to be detacted last.
-The UK plug contains a fuse because, get this, their houses are built on [ring circuits](https://en.wikipedia.org/wiki/Ring_circuit), since [copper was expensive after WW2](https://news.ycombinator.com/item?id=1782791), and ring circuits are cheaper to wire up than one wire for every socket, which is what you'll find in normal houses today.
-In other words, the Brits have deferred electrical safety to the appliance rather than the house.
 - Suppose encryption can be ELI5'd as [mixing colours](https://youtu.be/YEBfamv-_do?t=2m18s).
 By raising a shared secret by the powers of each other's private keys (colours), no one's private key (colour) is plainly exposed while transmitted.
 This (when explained properly) is called [Diffie-Hellman Key Exchange](https://en.wikipedia.org/wiki/Diffie%E2%80%93Hellman_key_exchange), and has nothing to do with messages being transmitted.
 - [Tainted Love](https://en.wikipedia.org/wiki/Tainted_Love), a song from 1964, was made popular by Soft Cell's cover in 1981.
 - The [sound](https://www.youtube.com/watch?v=oM4CMtsdNjY) from 9/11 videos are from [PASS alarms](https://en.wikipedia.org/wiki/PASS_device) activated on [343 fallen firefighters](https://www.youtube.com/watch?v=I3nThzsNHZU).